IanESmith/static-website/Services/cdmp/notes.md

 ### Just done
 - supported our ABC colleagues to successfully connect to the CDP on development and test environments
 - refined the [metrics](metrics.html) around planning and predictablity (rechecking sizes & progress)
-- started our first HMPO epic, to enable them to start building and testing migration scripts
+- started our first HMPO epic (to enable them to start building and testing migration scripts)
 - met with Hortonworks team to ensure they are aware of our plans and able to support

 ### About to do/doing